-Olymbos village was founded in the 7. century A.D. in Karpathos island, when the inhabitants of the ancient Vrykounda town (Vroukounta, Βρουκούντα) were frequently attacked by the pirates.
+Olymbos village, or Olympos of Karpathos was founded in the 7. century A.D., when the inhabitants of the ancient Vrykounda town (Vroukounta, Βρουκούντα) were frequently attacked by the pirates.
 The houses of Vrykounda were situated in a small bay in the north, the ruins of the village can be seen if we follow the hiking trail from Avlona to Tristomo.
 The inhabitants leaved their land and moved into the high mountains, far away from the north coast.

 The place of the new village ensured much safer conditions from pirate attacks, but it was also much secluded from other parts of the island, because Olymbos lost its direct exit to the sea.
-After the founding of Olymbos the residents lived in a much safer place, and they preserved their ancient traditions, the old customs and the local dialect.
+After moving in the mountains the residents lived in a much safer place, and they preserved their ancient traditions, the old customs and the local dialect.
 These traditions came from the ancestors, originated from the Doric people.

-After the village expanded much on the slopes, it became the most important settlement of the area.
-The inhabitants of Olymbos began to use the port of Diafani for maritime trade, which is even today the largest port nearby.
+The village became the most important settlement of the area: the inhabitants of Olymbos began to use the port of Diafani for maritime trade, which is even today the largest port nearby.
 The population of the village is nowadays 270 according to census 2011, who live in Olymbos in the most period of the year.

-The unique traditions which are special in Greece can be seen almost everywhere in Olymbos.
+The unique traditions of Olymbos (Olympos) are special in Greece, and can be seen almost everywhere on the streets.
 Residents of the village, especial women dress in traditional costumes, which is unique not just in Karpathos island, but even in the country!
 There are two main types of these clothes: one is for weekdays, a black coloured apron and a simple scarf around the head.
 If there is a celebration, women of Olymbos village wear colorful clothes and a double row of gold coins.

 The residents of Olymbos are very proud of their ancestors and the ancient traditions.
 Decorations of the houses represents also the traditions through small paintings and small sculptures, which can be seen on the facades.
 Due to these interesting and very old traditions, tourists say often that Olymbos (Olympos, Όλυμπος) is a living folklore museum of Greece.

-What to see in Olymbos village, sights and attractions
+What to see in Olymbos, sights and attractions

-If walk from the parking lot up to the houses, we can’t miss the main pedestrian street of Olymbos.
-This is a narrow, but picturesque street which leads to the top of Olymbos, where most of the sights can be find.
+If walk from the parking lot up to the houses, we can’t miss the main pedestrian street of Olymbos (Olympos).
+This is a narrow, but picturesque street which leads to the top of the mountain, where most of the sights can be find.

 This street is filled with souvenir shops with clothes, laces, t-shirts, handmade wooden utensils, visitors can find mini markets and some traditional taverns, coffee bars as well.
 In most cases the sellers of the stores are the women of Olymbos village, dressed up in traditional clothes.
 The ladies of Karpathos seat or stand usually in front of their shops and alway happy to help during purchase.